ADDITIONAL INFORMATION & SERVICES

 Applies to all International mail and parcel products.

 The surcharge calculation is linked to the monthly rounded average of the price for a gallon of kerosene-type jet fuel as published by the U.S. Department of Energy using the U.S. Gulf Coast (USGC) prices for kerosene-type jet fuel.
-DHL eCommerce applies the monthly rounded average from the period two months prior to calculate the applicable fuel surcharge.
-For example, the February 2018 fuel surcharge as calculated by DHL eCommerce was based on the monthly rounded average from December 2017.
+DHL eCommerce Solutions applies the monthly rounded average from the period two months prior to calculate the applicable fuel surcharge.
+For example, the February 2022 fuel surcharge as calculated by DHL eCommerce Solutions was based on the monthly rounded average from December 2021.

-To view the historic indexed fuel surcharges, please for Historic indexed Fuel Surcharge.
+To view the historic indexed fuel surcharges, please click here.

 General Terms & Conditions

-Please find the DHL eCommerce General Terms and Conditions for your country as PDF download below.
+Please find the DHL eCommerce Solutions General Terms and Conditions for your country as PDF download below.

 Policy On Hazardous Materials